motion/orbit/notes/next.md

       - Help is for onboarding onto Orbit, shows its power
       - Make the default home screen be "Orbit Updates"
       - Twitter as well, we can IFTT our twitter into rss
-- Sales
-  - We should have tiers for support
-  - We can do 50% off for early users lifetime
-  - 25k, 50k, 100k or something to start
 - Account system
   - This should let people set up an Orbit and share the config with friends
 - Hire